canonical/lxd/specs/rest-api.md

  * X-LXD-gid: 0
  * X-LXD-mode: 0700

 This is designed to be easily usable from the command line or even a web browser.
+This is only supported for currently running containers.

 ## /1.0/containers/\<name\>/snapshots
 ### GET